PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

   * **Choose the suppliers associated with this product**: All enabled suppliers are displayed with a checkbox before their names.
 If it’s checked, the product is associated with the supplier and displayed on the supplier page in the front office.
-WHEN several suppliers are associated with a product THEN unchecking one of them should delete the related data while keeping the values of the other suppliers intact.
+WHEN several suppliers are associated with a product THEN unchecking one of them should keep the related data while keeping the values of the other suppliers intact.

+IF there are several suppliers with the same name, then the ID of all suppliers is displayed in front of their name.

   * **Default supplier**:
 IF more than one suppliers is checked